Deep Vein Thrombosis

 • Warm Feeling in the area that hurts

 Patients with DVT are at risk of developing post-thrombotic syndrome (PTS).
-PTS can involve chronic leg swelling, calf pain, calf heaviness/fatigue, skin discoloration, and/or venous ulcers.
+PTS can involve chronic leg swelling, calf pain, calf heaviness/fatigue, skin discoloration, and venous ulcers.

-If a blood clot breaks free and moves through your bloodstream, it can get stuck in a blood vessel of your lung.
-Doctors call this a pulmonary embolism, or PE.
-It can be fatal.
+If a blood clot breaks free and moves through your bloodstream, it can get stuck in a blood vessel in your lung.
+Doctors call this a pulmonary embolism, or PE, and it can be fatal.

 Often you will not know you have DVT until this happens.
 Signs of PE include: